A fascination for waves, the dance above and below sea level, leads one to wind, light, and hypnosis, and consider how rhythm is central to our being.

 Added by Deirdre Towers on March 5, 2011 at 5:00pm — No Comments

-Laura Taler, maker of the wonderful A VERY DANGEROUS PASTIME and Village Trilogy, said during her talk at Dance on Camera Festival that one of her professors urged her to use proprioceptive writing as a vital part of her practice.
-So I decided to explore that further.
-Unfortunately can't do a course that starts this week called HOW TO HEAR YOURSELF: A 5-DAY PW IMMERSION, SPRING STREET, NYC.
-The course descriptions includes "Through PW you learn to listen to your thoughts…Continue
+Laura Taler, maker of the wonderful A VERY DANGEROUS PASTIME and Village Trilogy, said during her talk at Dance on Camera Festival that one of her professors urged her to use proprioceptive writing as a part of her practice.
+"Through PW you learn to listen to your thoughts with impassioned curiosity, reflect on them imaginatively, and set them free."

 With limited resources, how should a dance film service organization best focus their efforts on nurturing the dance filmmaker?
 Do dance film festivals actually help the dance filmmaker?
 When DFA's Festival started in 1971, it formed a community, brought the user, producer, and filmmaker together.
 But now with over 5,000 film festivals and dance film festivals sprouting up everywhere, multiple options to screen your work on-line, what impact does a screening have on a filmmaker's career.…Continue